MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOListFileVersionBatchDeleteJob.md

 New-SPOListFileVersionBatchDeleteJob -Site https://contoso.sharepoint.com/sites/site1 -List "Documents" -Automatic
 ```

-Example 2 starts a file version batch trim job that will delete file versions that expiread and set version expiration time for the ones not expired in the document library called "Documents" based on the backend algorithm.
+Example 2 starts a trim job that will delete file versions that expiread and set version expiration time for the ones not expired in the document library called "Documents" based on the backend algorithm.

 ### EXAMPLE 3